CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::

-The Node REPL allows us to write expressions and evaluate them.
 We can type each of the following expressions into the REPL and then press enter to check the result.

 ```bash